alakeldev/passwords-generator-and-manager/README.md

 ## Logic

 ### [Diagrams-App](https://app.diagrams.net/):
-This flowchart was created to visualise the logical flow and various paths possible.
+The following flowchart was created to visualise the logical flow and various paths possible.
 You can view the Application diagram-flowchart and see each path in detail by clicking [HERE](https://alakeldev.github.io/pp3-diagram/).<br></br>
 ![App-Diagram](assets/readme-images/pp3-diagram.png)